osohq/oso/new-docs/content/any/getting-started/_index.md

 any: false
 ---

-# Learn by doing

-Here are a collection of practice-oriented guides for using Oso.

-Each guide is focused around implementing specific functionality in your application.
+# Jump in

+Learn the basics of using Oso and get Oso set up in your application.